bragaa/lpi101notes/103-5-bash-jobs.md

 $ firefox &  # creates background task that is not using the terminal [1] 10167
-...
-1 is the job id within the current bash, 10167 is the system wide PID.
+# 1 is the job id within the current bash, 10167 is the system wide PID.
-... running in the background
+$ # we get the terminal as process is running in the background
 $ fg 1 # makes the process come to the foreground in the current bash

 ```